-By defining Simple Living and Minimalism as solutions to problems and complexity, many such approaches merely give you relief not results.
+By defining Simple Living and Minimalism as solutions to problems and complexity, many such approaches merely give you relief from those issues, not real and lasting results.

-A better approach would be to take lessons, practice riding in a safe setting.
-Then, as you feel competent and confident, ride in low traffic areas until you master the skills, and riding becomes a simple and graceful pastime—in almost any situation.
+A more effective approach would be to take cycling lessons, then practice riding in a safe setting.
+When you feel ready, ride in low traffic areas until you master your riding skills.
+As your competence and confidence grows, cycling becomes a simple and graceful pastime—in almost any situation.

 That’s the simplicity on the other side of complexity.